ericlewis/GlassNotificationKit/README.md

 GlassNotificationKit
 ====================

-Easy to use framework for adding Google Glass push notification mirroring for your app
+Easy to use framework for adding Google Glass push notification mirroring to your app